GW Physician Assistant Program Technical Standards

 Observation

-o The student must possess sufficient sensory (visual, auditory, tactile, and olfactory) and mental abilities to accurately perceive information provided in the educational settings.
-Information may be provided as written and audiovisual materials, laboratory data, diagnostic images, microscopic and histologic findings, and through conducting patient histories and performing physical examinations.
+• The student must possess sufficient sensory (visual, auditory, tactile, and olfactory) and mental abilities to accurately perceive information provided in the educational and clinical settings.

-o The student must be able to accurately observe (using visual, auditory, tactile, and/or olfactory senses) a patient’s medical condition, including patient affect, up close and at a distance, with and without medical instrumentation.
-This includes but is not limited to radiography, electrocardiograms, sonograms, monitors, and other graphic images.
+• The student must be able to accurately observe (using visual, auditory, tactile, and/or olfactory senses) a patient’s medical condition, including patient affect, up close and at a distance, with and without medical instrumentation.

 Motor/Tactile Function

-o A student must have sufficient physical stamina to perform the rigorous course of didactic and clinical study.
-This includes long periods of sitting, standing, and moving which are required for classroom, laboratory, and clinical experiences.
+• A student must have sufficient physical stamina to perform the rigorous course of the didactic and clinical studies.
+This includes long periods of sitting, standing, and moving which are required for classroom, laboratory, and clinical experience.
 It also includes meeting attendance requirements for classroom, laboratory, clinical experiences, and examinations as scheduled during the didactic and clinical curricula.
-Clinical sites may have attendance policies regarding start/stop times, daily work hours (up to 12 hours), weekly hours (up to 80 hours), and shift work that students are expected to meet.
+Clinical sites may have attendance policies regarding start/stop times, daily work hours (up to 12 hours), weekly hours (up to 80 hours), and shift work (including day, evening, and overnight shifts, and weekends) that students are expected to meet.

 Intellectual-Conceptual, Integrative, and Quantitative Abilities